-As you wait in line, you’ll have plenty of time to go over the menu which was posted above the stall.
+As you wait in line, you’ll have plenty of time to review the menu posted above the stall.
 Dishes ranged in price from S$2.90 to S$5.90.

 There was something for everyone on the menu at Selera Rasa Nasi Lemak.
 You had your choice of seven different meals.
 Each meal came with rice, sambal, an egg, and cucumbers.
-You then had the option to add a chicken wing, fish, otak-otak, or all of the above.
+You then could add a chicken wing, fish, otak-otak, or all of the above.

 Royal Rumble Nasi Lemak

 If you’re hungry and want to try everything, go for the Royal Rumble (S$5.90 or about $4.29).
 This filling dish included rice, sambal, fried chicken, fried egg, fried anchovies, otak-otak, and sliced cucumbers.

 The most important component of any nasi lemak dish is the rice.
 What made the nasi lemak at Selera Rasa stand out from the rest was the basmati rice.
 Basmati is a more expensive and higher quality type of rice with long, slender grains.
 Other places tend to use a less expensive variety such as jasmine.

 To prepare the rice, pandan leaves, a type of palm tree common in Southeast Asia, along with lemongrass, were added to the pot.
 The pandan leaves added a unique herbal fragrance to the rice while the lemongrass added a citrusy flavor.